MicrosoftDocs/azure-devops-docs/docs/integrate/get-started/authentication/service-principal-managed-identity.md

 ms.author: wonga
 author: wonga
 ms.date: 11/10/2023
-monikerRange: '<= azure-devops'
+monikerRange: 'azure-devops'
 ---

 # Use service principals & managed identities

 [!INCLUDE [version-eq-azure-devops](../../../includes/version-eq-azure-devops.md)]

-Add Microsoft Entra service principals and managed identities to your Azure DevOps organizations to grant access to your organization resources.
+Add Microsoft Entra service principals and managed identities to your Azure DevOps Services organizations to grant access to your organization resources.
 For many teams, this feature can be a viable and preferred alternative to [personal access tokens (PATs)](../../../organizations/accounts/use-personal-access-tokens-to-authenticate.md) when you authenticate applications that power automation workflows in your company.

 ## About service principals and managed identities